-APSync is a project sponsored by eLab which simplifies the setup of companion computers so that they can be used to provide additional functionality to ArduPilot and also to ease integration with internet services.
+APSync simplifies the setup of companion computers so that they can be used to provide additional functionality to ArduPilot and also to ease integration with internet services.

 Installation instructions are at the bottom of this page.

 Please get involved by reporting issues in the ArduPilot Forums.
-Developers can help improve APSync by submitting PRs to ArduPilot/companion and/or discuss with others developers in Gitter’s ArduPilot/companion chat room!
+Developers can help improve APSync by submitting PRs to ArduPilot/companion and/or discuss with others developers in the companion computers channel of the ArduPilot Discord Chat!

 Wifi Access Point & DataFlash logging¶

 On start-up an access point is created with name “ardupilot”.
 The default password is also “ardupilot”.

-The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using “UDP”, port 14550.
+The user can connect to this access point and then easily connect to ArduPilot running on the autopilot by setting their ground station (including Mission Planner) to connect using “UDP”, port 14550.

 Dataflash logs are streamed to the companion computer via MAVLink and stored on the companion computer’s filesystem (as well as on the pixhawk’s dataflash).
 Dataflash log files can then be quickly downloaded (over wifi) using a script (Windows users may use apsync-download-logs) or you may pull the SD card out of the companion computer.